 Op-Ed By Holly Sklar

-PennLive/Patriot News, July 22, 2022.
-Also Birmingham News, Yahoo, Seattle Times, Mobile Press Register, Kingsport Times News (TN), Sumter Item (SC), many more known to date.
+PennLive/Harrisburg Patriot News, July 22, 2022.
+Also Birmingham News, Yahoo, Seattle Times, Mobile Press Register, Kingsport Times News (TN), Connecticut Insider, many more.
 Distributed by American Forum.

 The federal minimum wage has been stuck at $7.25 per hour for 13 years.
 That’s just $15,080 a year if you work full time.